Xuhaiqu/7940-gourp-project/README.md

 commands:

+1. /user		all users information
-1. /recipe     this is the first function
+1. /recipe      one recipe information (西红柿炒鸡蛋)
+1. /recipeall   all recipe information (because all are too long, just output five)
-2. /recommend  this is the second function
+2. /recommend   waiting for come true